 Atomic force microscopy is a technique that can be used in the micron range, but it is a very slow process and can cause physical probe issues.

 So what's the best microscopic view of fibers one can obtain?
 We suggest you look into scanning electron microscopy (SEM):

 The best microscopy technique for fiber analysis: scanning electron microscopy (SEM)

 With a higher depth of field and greater image contrast, use of a scanning electron microscope (SEM) is becoming the new standard for characterizing filtration materials.
 An SEM image affords a quick and high-resolution visualization of filter media.
 Elemental analysis, via energy dispersive X-ray spectroscopy (EDS) with SEM, allows for the identification of elements in the fibers or particulates.

-Karl Kersten is head of the Application team at Phenom-World, world’s leading supplier of desktop scanning electron microscopes.
+Karl Kersten is head of the Application team at Phenom-World, world’s no 1 supplier of desktop scanning electron microscopes.
 He is passionate about the Phenom product and likes converting customer requirements into product or feature specifications so customers can achieve their goals.